 Fah la laaaa…it’s really is starting to feel like Christmas, isn’t it?
 Christmas tree farms have officially replaced all of the pumpkin patches, candy canes and peppermint bark are on the shelves of all the grocery stores, and Christmas music is blasting on all of the radio stations.
 It seriously feels like this year has breezed on past, but I’m ignoring that and focusing on my favorite part of the holidays: the baking part (of course).

-Christmas cookie making is absolutely one of my favorite parts of winter and if you think I bake a lot the rest of the year…the cookies seriously start to get churned out of the kitchen in December.
+Christmas cookie making is absolutely one of my favorite parts of winter!
+If you think I bake a lot the rest of the year…I seriously start to churn out the cookies in December.
 Today my roommate Ally and I went on a big grocery shopping trip and I got a whole bunch of baking ingredients.
 I mean seriously a lot, as in: I got EIGHT POUNDS OF BUTTER.

 In this recipe for Brown Butter Shortbread with Dark Chocolate + Sea Salt?
 The butter really, really shines.
 I’m sort of obsessed with this recipe, and I’ve been making it for a while.
-These cookies got put into all my Christmas cookie tins last year and the cookies had a gorgeous appearance on my Instagram. <– if you click to see that photo, yes, I totally intentionally photographed the cookies like that again cause I <3’ed the way it looked.
+These cookies got put into all my Christmas cookie tins last year and the cookies had a gorgeous appearance on my Instagram. <– if you click to see that photo, yes, I totally intentionally photographed the cookies like that again cause I loved the way it looked.

 Letting the dough stand helps the dough cool down to room temperature and lets the flavors meld together.
 The process of cooling slowly creates an irresistible sandy texture with a bold brown butter flavor and light caramelization from the dark brown sugar.

-I made these are part of Challenge Dairy’s 12 Days of Cookies, and I think these brown butter shortbread are a contribution that you’ll definitely want to put on your wish list and/or your gift list.
+I made these are part of Challenge Dairy’s 12 Days of Cookies!
+I think these brown butter shortbread are a contribution that you’ll definitely want to put on your wish list and/or your gift list.
 If you’re giving them away though, be sure to snag a few for yourself.
 Enjoy! :)

-PrintBrown Butter Shortbread with Dark Chocolate + Sea Salt
+Brown Butter Shortbread with Dark Chocolate + Sea Salt

 Ingredients

-- ¾ cup (1½ sticks) unsalted butter (I used Challenge butter)
+- ¾ cup 1½ sticks unsalted butter, I used Challenge butter

 - ½ cup dark brown sugar